About Osage

 Frequently Asked Questions

 To register to vote in Osage, Wyoming, residents can register online through the Wyoming Secretary of State's website, by mail, or in person at the Weston County elections office.
 Wyoming requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Wyoming Secretary of State's voter lookup tool.
-For local municipal elections in Osage, contact the Weston County Clerk's office for schedules and ballot information.
+For local county and state elections (Osage is an unincorporated community in Weston County and does not hold municipal elections), contact the Weston County Clerk's office for schedules and ballot information.

-Property records for Osage, Wyoming are maintained by the Weston County Assessor's Office and the Weston County County Clerk.
+Property records for Osage, Wyoming are maintained by the Weston County Assessor's Office and the Weston County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Weston County, including parcels in Osage.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Weston County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Weston County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Wyoming counties provide online property record searches through their county websites.
-For in-person requests, visit the Weston County offices at the county courthouse.
 The Weston County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Osage, Wyoming residents are available through both county and state offices.
 The Wyoming Department of Health, Vital Statistics Services, located in Cheyenne, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Wyoming.
 Orders can be placed online, by mail, or in person.
 Locally, the Weston County Clerk's office issues marriage licenses and maintains marriage records for Weston County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.